Jsparrow/jsparrow.github.io/docs/rules/rename-fields.md

 ## Benefits

 Sharing some naming conventions is a key point to make it possible for a team to efficiently collaborate.
-Thus, this rule improves readability, helps avoid conflicts and helps avoid programming errors.
+Thus, this rule improves readability, while at the same time helps avoid conflicts and programming errors.

 ## Requirement & Tags